noaione/nao-manga-rls/README.md

 This repo contains stuff that I use to release and collect manga from a certain cat website.

+All my release use the `[nao]` tag.

 ## Released Stuff
 - 5 Seconds Before a Witch Falls in Love (Finished)
 - Accomplishments of the Duke's Daughter (Ongoing)
 - BAKEMONOGATARI (On Hold)
 - Chainsaw Man (Dropped)
-- Chillin' in Another World with Level 2 Super Cheat Powers
+- Chillin' in Another World with Level 2 Super Cheat Powers (Ongoing)
 - Chronicles of an Aristocrat Reborn in Another World (Ongoing)
 - Drugstore in Another World: The Slow Life of a Cheat Pharmacist (Ongoing)
 - Kuma Kuma Kuma Bear (Ongoing)